oreju/parallel-mastermind/README.rst

 Parallel MasterMind
 =======================

-Parallel MasterMind is a project created for technical task.
+Parallel MasterMind is a demo project.

-Technical Task Description
+Task Description
 -----------------------------
 Given a list of APIs URLs (or database connections for simplicity, but ideally it would be hidden behind some interface) make the query